roylejw/AGRF-Pacbio-scripts/README.md

  ```
  - "$USERNAME" will either be ubuntu or ec2-user, depending on your workflow
  - AWS instance name can be found on AWS EC2 instances page

 Things to consider:
 - Giving a hard file name (eg. /opt/staging/CAGRF12345/reads.bam) will sync this file only
 - If you want to sync the contents of a folder but want them immediately compatible with the scripts, leave a trailing ```/``` (eg. /opt/staging/CAGRF12345/).
 This will sync the contents directly into the home directory.
 - If you want to sync things from AWS back, flip the command (AWS path before local server path).

+If you'd prefer, you can also use Filezilla to move files around.
+This makes transferring the details.tsv and contracts.txt a breeze for the 16S pipeline.
+Just use the instance IPv4 name in the host box (prefixed with sftp://), and the correct username (ec2-user or ubuntu) in the username.
+You don't need a password or port.

 ### <h3 align="center">Job #1 - Hifiasm assembly</h3>